pandas-dev/pandas/doc/source/io.rst

 .. warning::

-   We **highly encourage** you to read the :ref:`HTML parsing gotchas
-   <html-gotchas>` regarding the issues surrounding the
+   We **highly encourage** you to read the :ref:`HTML Table Parsing<faq.html>` regarding the issues surrounding the BeautifulSoup4/html5lib/lxml parsers.
-   BeautifulSoup4/html5lib/lxml parsers.

 .. versionadded:: 0.12.0